 - 1. No courses or grades are recorded for students who register but do not attend classes. - 2.
-No courses or grades are recorded for students who withdraw from course(s) during the first 14 days of the semester. - 3.
-A grade of W is awarded to students who drop a course(s) after the 14th day of classes but during the first 60% of the semester.
+No courses or grades are recorded for students who withdraw from course(s) during the refund period. - 3.
+A grade of W is awarded to students who drop a course(s) after the refund period but during the first 60% of the semester.